University of Medicine and Dentistry of New Jersey

-The University of Medicine and Dentistry of New Jersey (UMDNJ) was a state-run health sciences institution of New Jersey, United States.
+The University of Medicine and Dentistry of New Jersey (UMDNJ) was a state-run health sciences institution with six locations in New Jersey.

 It was founded as the Seton Hall College of Medicine and Dentistry in 1954, and by the 1980s was both a major school of health sciences, and a major research university.
-On July 1, 2013 it was dissolved, with most of its schools merging with Rutgers University to form a new Rutgers School of Biomedical and Health Sciences, while the School of Osteopathic Medicine, including its Graduate School of Biomedical Sciences, became part of Rowan University and was renamed the Rowan University School of Osteopathic Medicine.
+On July 1, 2013, it was dissolved, with most of its schools merging with Rutgers University to form a new Rutgers School of Biomedical and Health Sciences, while the School of Osteopathic Medicine, including its Graduate School of Biomedical Sciences, became part of Rowan University and was renamed the Rowan University School of Osteopathic Medicine.

 History

-The Seton Hall College of Medicine and Dentistry was incorporated on August 6, 1954.
-The college enrolled its first class in 1956 at the Jersey City Medical Center.
-This was the forerunner of the New Jersey Medical School, the New Jersey Dental School, and the Graduate School of Biomedical Sciences.
-In 1965, the college was acquired by the state of New Jersey and renamed the New Jersey College of Medicine and Dentistry (NJCMD).
-In 1966 plans were made to move the school from Jersey City to Newark.
-Residents were blindsided by the decision.
-Community organizations banded together to oppose the relocation of the school, citing displacement of 20,000 people and businesses.
-President Johnson’s Model City Act dictated community involvement.
-In 1968 Robert Wood, undersecretary of Housing and Urban Development, representatives from President Johnson’s administration, and Governor Hughes urged Mayor Addonizio to negotiate in good faith with the community organizations as mandated by the Model City Act.